Shoma Uno: 2017–2018 season: Olympic silver medal

 Uno began his season by winning the gold medal at his challenger series event at the 2017 Lombardia Trophy in Bergamo, Italy while setting new personal bests in all segments.
 At the 2017 Japan Open, he won the silver medal with his teammates.
 Uno won the gold medal at 2017 Skate Canada, placing first in both segments to begin his Grand Prix Series for the season.
-After returning from the competition on 31 October, Uno suffered from a 39-degree high fever and was diagnosed with influenza.
+After returning from the competition on 31 October, Uno developed a 39-degree high fever and was diagnosed with influenza.
 In his following competition at 2017 Internationaux de France, he placed second in the short program and first in the free skate to place second overall behind Javier Fernandez.
 His results qualified him for his third consecutive senior Grand Prix Final, where he won the silver medal only 0.5 points behind Nathan Chen.

 At the 2017 Japan Figure Skating Championships, Uno successfully defended his national title.
 On 24 December 2017, it was announced that Uno would represent Japan at the 2018 Four Continents Figure Skating Championships in Taipei City, Chinese Taipei, 2018 Winter Olympics in Pyeongchang, South Korea, and 2018 World Figure Skating Championships in Milan, Italy.
 Placing third in the short program and third in the free skate, Uno took silver at the 2018 Winter Olympics, 1.66 points ahead of bronze medallist Javier Fernández of Spain.

 At the 2018 World Figure Skating Championships in Milan, Uno had to leave practice only after a few minutes on ice and was carried to a bus on a staff member's back.
 Upon examination, no serious injury was found; his skates caused his pain.
 However, it was decided that Uno would still compete in the competition.
 Uno scored 94.26 in the short program, and 179.51 in the free skate, with a total score of 273.77, earning him the silver medal.
 His result, together with that of Kazuki Tomono, secured three spots for Japanese men at the 2019 World Figure Skating Championships to be held in Saitama, Japan.